Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 transport planners can do compared with if provision of cycle paths is found to explain much of the change.)
 Within this question, the following hypotheses were generated, based on the literature on the spatial distribution of cycling (see section x).
-The expectations were, certeris parabis (all things being being equal), that:
+The expectations were, certeris parabis (all things being equal), that:

 - Areas with high incomes would see disproportional increases in cycle commuting.
 - Length of cycle paths (a proxy for investment in cycling) will be associate with higher than